Positroids, knots, and $q,t$-Catalan numbers: Cohomology of positroid and Richardson varieties

 \subsection{Mixed Hodge structures of open Richardson varieties}

-\begin{theorem} For any $v\leq w\in W$, the cohomology $H^\bul(\Rich_v^w,\C)$, the compactly supported cohomology $H^\bul_c(\Rich_v^w,\C)$, and the compactly supported $T$-equivariant cohomology $H^\bul_{T,c}(\Rich_v^w,\C)$ of $\Rich_v^w$ are of Hodge-Tate type. \end{theorem} We have omitted equivariant cohomology $H^\bul_{T}(\Rich_v^w,\C)$ from Theorem~\ref{thm:mixed_Tate_type} because the statement of \Poincare duality in the equivariant setting is considerably more complicated than for ordinary cohomology.
+\begin{theorem} For any $v\leq w\in W$, the cohomology $H^\bul(\Rich_v^w,\C)$, the compactly supported cohomology $H^\bul_c(\Rich_v^w,\C)$, and the compactly supported $T$-equivariant cohomology $H^\bul_{T,c}(\Rich_v^w,\C)$ of $\Rich_v^w$ are of Hodge--Tate type. \end{theorem} We have omitted equivariant cohomology $H^\bul_{T}(\Rich_v^w,\C)$ from Theorem~\ref{thm:mixed_Tate_type} because the statement of \Poincare duality in the equivariant setting is considerably more complicated than for ordinary cohomology.

-\begin{lemma} Let $Y$ be a complex algebraic variety, $U \subset Y$ a subvariety and $Z = Y \setminus U$ the closed complement subvariety.
-Suppose that the compactly supported cohomologies of $U$ and $Z$ are of Hodge-Tate type.
+\begin{lemma} Let $Y$ be a complex algebraic variety, $U \subset Y$ an open subvariety, and $Z := Y \setminus U$.
+Suppose that the compactly supported cohomologies of $U$ and $Z$ are of Hodge--Tate type.
 Then the same is true for $Y$.

 The same statement holds for compactly supported $T$-equivariant cohomology with the assumption that $U, Z$ are $T$-stable. \end{lemma} \begin{proof} We have a Gysin long exact sequence for the triple $(Y,Z,U)$ (see for example \cite[(B-15)]{PS})